 Now, if you’re lucky enough to go back to not guilty, now you got to pay to start again.
 Now you’re going to pay me to properly handle your case.
 Whatever my fee would have been, you’re going to have to pay in addition to whatever money you wasted on the other lawyer.
 It is just absolutely devastating if a person tries to handle a criminal case by just looking at how much they can save by going to a cheaper lawyer.

 The Right Attorney Can Help to Improve the Outcome of a Case Almost 100% of the Time

 Interviewer: In general, how often because of your intervention someone’s situation improves a little bit or even a lot and their outcome is greatly improved?

-Eric: I would say that my clients’ situations improve 98% of the time.
+Attorney: I would say that my clients’ situations improve 98% of the time.
 With the ability to understand with the continuing education that we receive and to be able to go through a case, we’re able to show weaknesses in driving while intoxicated cases.

 An Experienced Attorney Is Able to Prove Weaknesses in the Prosecutor’s Case

 We have shown weaknesses in regular criminal cases and by having credibility with the court system and the district attorneys, we are able to negotiate a settlement if it’s necessary or we take the case the trial and handle it properly.